Anett Kontaveit: 2020: First major quarterfinal, consistency

 Kontaveit began the season at the Brisbane International defeating Hsieh Su-wei but losing to sixth seed Kiki Bertens in three sets.
 At Adelaide, she lost to Pavlyuchenkova in the first round, in straight sets.
 As the 28th seed at the Australian Open, she defeated Astra Sharma and Sorribes Tormo and then crushed Belinda Bencic, losing only one game, to reach the fourth round for the second time in her career.
-She then defeated Iga Świątek in three sets to give Kontaveit a place in the quarterfinals where she lost against to Simona Halep.
+She then defeated Iga Świątek in three sets to give Kontaveit a place in the quarterfinals where she lost to Simona Halep.
 However, with her win in the fourth round against Iga Świątek, she became the first Estonian, male or female, to reach a quarterfinal at the Australian Open, and with this tournament's result she moved up nine places in the WTA rankings to 22.
 She next went to Dubai where she made the quarterfinals but lost to Petra Martić.

 At the first Premier 5 tournament at Doha, she defeated Anastasija Sevastova in straight sets before losing to ninth seed and eventual champion, Aryna Sabalenka, in a tight three-set match.

 Kontaveit returned to the tour at Palermo, the first WTA tournament during the coronavirus pandemic.
 She was seeded fourth and defeated in her first match Patricia Maria Țig.
 In the second round, she defeated Laura Siegemund in three sets to face Elisabetta Cocciaretto in the quarterfinals.
 She also beat the Italian wildcard in three sets to reach her first semifinal of the season against top seed Petra Martić.
 She defeated the Croatian in two sets to advance to her first final of the season.
 There, she was defeated by Frenchwoman Fiona Ferro in two sets despite serving for the second set.
 Nevertheless, the run to the final saw Kontaveit return to the top 20.